BrianZhang2018/ml_pipeline/docs/progress_overview.md

 ## Current Focus

+We have now completed **Phase 4: Model Evaluation and Interpretability**, which involved:
+1. Creating model evaluation module with multiple metrics
+2. Implementing cross-validation for robust evaluation
+3. Adding model interpretability using SHAP and LIME
+4. Creating visualization tools for model analysis

+## Next Steps

-We are now ready to begin **Phase 2: Data Pipeline**, which involves:
+We are now ready to begin **Phase 5: Deployment and Testing**, which will involve:
-1. Collecting datasets for our text classification task
-2. Cleaning and preparing the data for our AI models
-3. Validating data quality
-4. Extracting features using Hugging Face tokenizers
+1. Building FastAPI endpoint for model serving
+2. Creating Dockerfile for containerization
+3. Writing unit tests for all modules
+4. Creating integration tests for the complete pipeline

 ## Next Milestones

-1. **Phase 2 Completion**: Fully functional data pipeline
+1. **Phase 5 Completion**: Deployable AI text classification system
-2. **Phase 3 Completion**: Working model training and evaluation system
+2. **Project Completion**: Fully documented and production-ready system
-3. **Project Completion**: Deployable AI text classification system